Press # for next match

 All Our Sponsors

 About O-City.MobiThanx for looking into "About O-City.Mobi".
-O-City.Mobi was started by Ozzie Osband, a local Orlando soccer fan, and Volunteer to World Cup USA 1994™.
+The website was started by Ozzie Osband, a local Orlando soccer fan, and Volunteer to World Cup USA 1994™.
 Ozzie is also infamous for hating "Flash®", which he considers a "bandwidth hog", and providing only "eye-candy" and is rarely used to provide "Information Content".
-He doesn't like limiting the userbase by creating"Apps" that need to be run on an iPhone, or Android device.
-Simple web pages can provide the Information Content most users are looking for.
+He doesn't like limiting the userbase by creating "Apps" that need to be run on an iPhone, or Android device.
+Simple web pages can provide all the Information Content most users are looking for.
 In fact, you may have heard of the sophisticated web creation software Ozzie uses regularly to update his pages - Notepad.

 Orlando City Soccer Club

-How we came to do thisWhen Ozzie tried to find a schedule of matches he could read using his mobile phone's web browser, he was not shocked to find that it was on a page that was hard to maneuver on his phone.
+How we came to do thisWhen Ozzie tried to find a schedule of matches he could read using his Nokia mobile phone's web browser, he was not shocked to find that it was on a page that was hard to maneuver on his phone.
+Furthermore, the club's website puts each of the three teams on it's own seperate web page (probably due to the use of MLS Digital as the club's web host).
 He was hit with a case of "Hacker's Syndrome".
-In this disease, the victim feels he must do something to correct an "obvious" flaw.
+In this disease, the victim feels he must do something to correct an "obvious" programming flaw.
 Since the domain name OrlandoCitySoccer.Com was a little long to enter into a phone browser's dial-pad, he went and bought O-City.Mobi, a shorter domain name using a "dotMobi" TLD (Top Level Domain) name, which are meant to be used for "mobile device" oriented web sites.
-At the first pre-season match he attended, there was no Program available for sale, and so a Team Roster was not available to know who was playing on the pitch.
-By the next match, he had the Team Roster on the mobile site as well.
+He also puts all three teams (The Lions in Major League Soccer, The Pride in the National Women's Soccer League, and Orlando City B in League One of the United Soccer League) on one convenient web page, in chronological order.
 If you have any ideas as to what other information you need while you're in the stands, please e-mail him.

 Here's the Clever BitBack when mobile phones had dial pads on the front, O-City was set up with AccessKey components to the hyper link of a "named tag" which gets moved before every match.
 This way, when someone pushed the "#" button, it would take them to the NextMatch on the page.
 With newer touch screens, the visitor can tap the words "Next Match" at the top of the page, and then Bookmark the result, so when the user clicks up the Bookmark, it takes them directly to the Next Match.
 That's what makes the site "Phone PHriendly".
-So far (as of mid-March 2014), no one in The Front Office has made any disparaging remarks (or threatened the introduction of lawyers), but it should be known that:
+So far (updated as of Mid September 2019, no one in The Front Office has made any disparaging remarks (or threatened the introduction of lawyers), but it should be known that:

 Disclaimer:O-City.Mobi is a fan created website, and is not operated by the Orlando City Soccer Club, the United Soccer League, Major League Soccer, the National Womens Soccer League, FIFA, or The Easter Bunny.